huawei-noah/trustworthyAI/README.md

 ### Competition

 - Information and baselines for causality-related competitions arranged by Noah's Ark Lab.
+- Previous competitions were held at PCIC 2021, PCIC 2022, and NeurIPS 2023.

 ### Datasets

+- Real-world datasets released by Huawei Noah's Ark Lab.
-- Code for generating synthetic datasets and real-world datasets that we have open-sourced.
+- Code for generating various synthetic datasets.

 ### Research